showtime-xyz/nft-editions/README.md

 | testContractURI()       | n/a           | 42595             |          |
 | testTokenURI()          | 55674         | 42986             | \-22.79% |

+✨ credit to [Solady's](https://github.com/Vectorized/solady/) Base64.sol and LibString.sol for this improvement

 ### Other

 |                         | Zora editions | Showtime editions | % change |
 | ----------------------- | ------------- | ----------------- | -------- |
 | testTransferFrom()      | 43090         | 40465             | \-6.09%  |

+✨ credit to [solmate](https://github.com/transmissions11/solmate/)'s ERC721.sol for this improvement